alexvanwoert/AJC-Project-Group/Review_AJCPlay-2020-12-24.md

 The main page really should tell us more about how you got involved with the AJC materials and make a connection to Dr. Shirley Moody-Turner at Penn State, University Park.
 It might help to include a little blurb something like what i used in my first TEI assignment working with the AJC materials for our class:
 ```
-We will be working with some photofacsimiles of manuscripts digitally curated by Dr. Shirley Moody-Turner
+We worked with photofacsimiles of manuscripts digitally curated by Dr. Shirley Moody-Turner
 from Penn State University for the Digital Howard’s Anna Julia Cooper collection.
 ```
 Your team was basically *continuing* work with this material that Dr. Moody-Turner and her students were curating as image files.
 And you all did some serious scholarly work as editors of this material, so that it is text-searchable and more readable than before in a web-ready format.
 (Don’t sell yourselves short—that is serious work that you have contributed to the Worldwide Web!)